practicingruby/practicing-ruby-paid/posts/monthly/2012-09-modules.md

 end
 ```

-On its own, this seems to make a lot of sense; a user could do something simple like the following to make use of your library.
+On its own, this seems to make a lot of sense; a user could do something simple
+like the following to make use of your library:

 ```ruby
 require "your_xml_lib"